-Young people with a high school degree/equivalency who are not yet enrolled in any post-secondary setting should also Conduct Post-Secondary Exploration/Exposure.
-Even if they are not yet ready to enroll (and want to work, for example), post-secondary exposure/exploration is important for all the reasons above.
+Young people with a high school degree/equivalency who are not yet enrolled in any post-secondary setting should also have at least one exploration/exposure goal.
+Even if they are not yet ready to enroll (and want to work, for example), post-secondary exposure/exploration is important.